 As pioneers and Zioneers left Nauvoo due to crushing conflict, Restoration groups in newly-created outposts struggled to build communities of worship.
 Did they create economic stability and refinement, or did they experience strife with competing neighbors?
 Perhaps the outpost provided a visionary oasis with new doctrine and ritual.
-How did saints returning to Nauvoo try to negotiate a peaceful existence?
+How did Latter-day Saints returning to Nauvoo try to negotiate a peaceful existence?

 St. George, Utah, located in the Southwest’s striking Red Rocks, became a distinct outpost.
 Here saints with Southern farming backgrounds were called to plant cotton as the Civil War began to interfere with cotton’s availability.
 Settling in the ancient Puebloan areas, where 3,000-year-old petroglyphs are still visible, the pioneers encountered nomadic and established Native American groups.
 Brigham Young directed construction of a temple and tabernacle, sacred and educational spaces, offering necessary work projects.
 Women assumed unique roles in the outposts.
 In this oasis, a revelation on tithing was announced.
 Cultures converged in mining operations as a rare silver vein in sandstone was discovered.
 Erratic flooding and wildlife encounters, including desert reptiles, surprised newcomers to the outposts.

 The Mountain Meadows Massacre, a violent clash with a passing Arkansas wagon train, transpired 30 miles north of St. George.
 Juanita Brooks referred to this area as the “Ragged Edge.”
 Travelers accessed the southern leg of the California Trail and Mormon Trail to San Bernardino, a major outpost for Restoration groups.
 Australian and Pacific Latter-day Saints used the trails, traveling northward seeking a hopeful outpost.